Louisa-Mcintosh/Sequence-analysis/README.md

 Step 4: Visualising the Tree

-You can visualize the generated tree using a Python script (e.g., `visualise_tree.py`).
+You can visualise the generated tree using a Python script (e.g., `visualise_tree.py`).
 This script uses Matplotlib to render the tree into an image (`tree_visualisation.png`).

 Run the following command: